Menu

 Most of SBB’s trains are air-conditioned

 Today, around 9,100 air-conditioning units ensure that 98% of SBB’s passenger trains are air conditioned.
 Some older coaches, such as those used on the additional trains deployed during peak hours on the Zurich S-Bahn for example, and some coaches used for long-distance services have heating and year-round ventilation, but no cooling system.
-Trains without air conditioning are marked with a corresponding pictogram in the online timetable at sbb.ch and in the SBB Mobile app.
-This “no air conditioning” symbol will be used on a trial basis until the end of September.
+From May to September, trains without air conditioning are marked with a corresponding pictogram in the online timetable at sbb.ch and in the SBB Mobile app.

 Sensor-based temperature measurement